ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 - `reload`

+   Because the RA API originated as an extension to LSB init script syntax, and such scripts often supported a `reload` action, it is common for RAs to support one as well.

-    This should notify the resource instance of a configuration change external to the instance parameters.
-It should reload the configuration of the resource instance without disrupting the service.
+   If implemented, this action should notify the resource instance of a configuration change external to the cluster configuration (that is, one that does not involve a change to instance parameters).
+This notification should cause changes to the resource instance's native configuration to take effect without disrupting the service.

-    It is recommended that this action is not advertised unless it is advantageous to use when compared to a stop and start action sequence.
+   If this action is supported by the RM but not the agent, the RM may, but is not required to, map it to a stop and start action sequence.

-    If this is not supported, it may be mapped to a stop and start action sequence by the RM.

-- `reload-params`
+- `reload-agent`

-   This should make effective any changes in instance parameters that have been marked as reloadable as described in **Resource Agent Meta-Data**.
+   This action should make effective any changes in instance parameters marked as `reloadable` as described under **Resource Agent Meta-Data**.

+   The difference between the `reload` and `reload-agent` actions is that `reload` is called after changes to the service's native configuration, while `reload-agent` is called after changes to reloadable instance parameters, which might or might not require interaction with the service itself.
+Most commonly, a user would manually initiate a `reload` action after modifying the service's native configuration, while an RM would automatically initiate `reload-params` after the user modifies reloadable instance parameters.

 - `validate-all`